 Which cases are being referred to the IAA?

 The graph to the left breaks down the cases referred to the IAA by country of origin.
-Just over half of the cases being referred to the IAA are for people from Sri Lanka.
+Half of the cases being referred to the IAA are for people from Sri Lanka.
 Many of these would be people of a Tamil background.
 This is likely to be because of the Australian Government’s view that the situation for people of Tamil background in Sri Lanka has improved.
 This is despite a recent UN Special Rapporteur’s report concluding that Tamil people should not be returned to Sri Lanka, where they still face a risk of torture and other cruel, inhuman and degrading punishment.

 What are they deciding?